Help for displaced people from Ukraine

 Bringing a pet to the UK

-People fleeing Ukraine are welcome to bring pets to the UK.
+Displaced people from Ukraine are welcome to bring pets to the UK.
 To protect the health of your pet and other pets, they will need to stay in quarantine upon arrival in the UK for up to four months, or until they meet our health requirements.

 The UK government will pay for the quarantine placement, along with the transport and treatment of your pet.
 Please contact us about your pet before you travel to the UK or immediately upon arrival in the UK Border.